 Through al-Manar, Hizbullah is building a new image of itself and projecting this to its constituency and new audiences.
 In[AB1] this vision, Hizbullah is not only modern, but future-oriented, multi-cultural, and progressive,[lvi] and the programs on the television bear such an image.
 Al-Manar communicates a sphere of debate that specifically marginalizes political cleavages and discussions in favor of general problems common across religions and political parties.
 Further, the programs project a view of life that appears to contradict Hizbullah and its interests, quite surprising given the image of the station is a propaganda front for Hizbullah.
 Al-Manar caters to and reflects a wide range of audience of religions and lifestyles, and has successfully attracted at least some of these broad constituencies as participants on the station.

 Non-political programming includes shows centered on youth, women, and community issues, which I describe here.[lvii]
 Al-Manar airs programs for women, such as sabah al-manar (Manar's morning), mushkila wa rai' (Problem and opinion), and wijhat nathr (Point of view); programs for youth, taht al-ashreen, now 'ashreenat (Under twenty; changed to Twenties in 2008) and shebab (Youth); and community and civil society programs such as safahat mulawanna (Multi-color magazine), a variety show, and ya'ishouna baynana (They live among us) spotlighting the disadvantaged.
 Sabah al-manar, a daily program, is geared toward women's issues, discussing health problems, how food should be handled and meat cooked, how people can get the medicine they need, how to mix work with family, legal issues of female equality in Lebanon, senility and problems of the elderly, how to deal with fear, and parents' expression of anger.
 Mushkila wa rai' and wijhat nathr are weekly shows focusing on women's and family issues.
 Wijhat nathr turned political in its focus.
 The new “Youth” program took its spot.
 Mushkila wa rai' is a long-standing show, taking problems submitted by the audience each week and demonstrating them in a dramatic skit.
 Experts, audience members and callers share their opinions on how to solve the situation.
 The various youth programs deal with issues of young people such as driving recklessly, violence against children, male authority, creativity, and inventions by youth.
-Safahat mulawanna is a variety show that spotlights art, plays, and other achievements of the community, only rarely are these connected to Hizbullah's resistance,
+Safahat mulawanna is a variety show that spotlights art, plays, and other achievements of the community, only rarely are these connected to Hizbullah's resistance, Israel or the United States.
+Ya'ishouna baynana spotlights individuals and families living in extremely difficult circumstances in Lebanon, explores how they could be helped, and the ways society needs to change to prevent such situations.

 The community of participants on these al-Manar programs crosses religious divides.
 The participants and subjects of the programs, from experts to guests, include Muslims and Christians.
 A priest handicapped as the result of being kidnapped during the civil war was the expert guest on one program, discussing a disabled person's situation, and a bishop was the guest on another program.
 Female guest experts, audience members and callers are not only regularly non-veiled, but are often Christian (in one case the professor could hardly speak Arabic but kept speaking in French and the hostess translated).
 In one program, out of 29 episodes for which I recorded data on guest dress, 57% were unveiled women in Western dress, 11% were veiled, and 33% were men.
 Often, the only one veiled on stage was the hostess.
 Seven percent were sheikhs, who appeared particularly during programs that pushed the boundaries, such as adoption, men contributing to housework, societal restrictions and stereotypes of divorced women, and violence in the family.
 A substantial number of these unveiled women and many men were Christian, apparent either by their names or language use.
 Some were unable to express concepts except in French (in one case the professor could hardly speak Arabic but the hostess translated from the French).[lviii]
 The audience and callers mirror this pattern.
 For one program, half of audiences were consistently non-veiled.
 In mushkila wa rai', Problem and opinion, a skit is acted out to illustrate the problem for that week, brought by a viewer.
 The skits show veiled and non-veiled women.
 In another example, a Christian man working in the non-profit sector brought a problem to the station, indicating that different religious communities are more than guests, audience, and callers to al-Manar, they also turn to this Shi'a-owned station for help.
 The constituency is not only multi-communal, but international as well.

 Education, creativity, and an orientation toward the future are themes running through the various programs.
 Arab education is decried for relying on rote memorization and failing to encourage creativity and critical thinking, just as academics, NGOs, and USAID complain.
 Creativity and innovation were the subject of shebab (11/6/08).
 Young Arab inventors and artists from various parts of the Arab world discussed the importance of free-thinking.
-American business models were lauded, from Kentucky Fried Chicken to Walt Disney, and
+American business models were lauded, from Kentucky Fried Chicken to Walt Disney, and Edison's numerous failures and ultimate success held up as an exemplar of perseverance.
+Guests stated that what needs to change is a mentality that resists creativity and new ideas, along with governments that do not encourage, or work against, innovation.
+A female artist (unveiled) discussed her problems being taken seriously as a woman, and her desire to express what women experience.
+So important is creativity that coverage of innovations and new practices form the bulk of the weekly program "Twenties" ('ashreenat) and the weekly safahat mulawanna.
+Episodes of 'ashreenat cover the latest, cutting edge gadgets and technological advances, such as a yoga mat with built-in streaming video and mp3 speakers, and profile successful youth or those proposing new projects.
+Advances in robots appear regularly, and green or environmentally-friendly advances are reported with admiration.
+Street plays against war by young Lebanese youth are highlighted.

 To accomplish the goal of innovation, the value of time and planning were the subject of another episode of "Youth" (11/13/08), simultaneously discarding concepts of fate that have been interpreted as resignation.
 The notion of al-rabbaniyya, or relying on God for the future, was rejected as not useful or valid.
 The result may be up to God, but the person has to do his duty, working, planning, and creatively imagining new futures.
 The management of time, a quintessential enterprise of modernity, was emphasized as necessary for success and direction.